ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 # The database connection should be "sqlite"
 DB_CONNECTION=sqlite

-# Specify the full path (relative to server's root directory)
+# Specify the full path to your app's SQLite database file
 DB_DATABASE=/srv/www/laravel-project/path/to/database.sqlite

 # You'll probably want to enable the use of foreign keys with SQLite